Traveling by train from Montpellier to Lyon is fast and convenient. Here’s what you need to know:

 Standard Class Features

 Traveling in standard class (2nd class) on TGV trains offers a comfortable experience.
-Seats come with power outlets, free WiFi, and access to a café-bar car where you can grab drinks and light meals.
+Seats come with power sockets at every seat, free WiFi, and access to a café-bar car where you can grab drinks and light meals.
+Passengers can bring hand luggage onboard at no extra charge, as long as it fits in the designated storage areas.
 Tickets for standard class start at €20 when booked in advance.

 First Class Features